BHAVESHRAJ/dotnet-app-architecture/Home.md

           > image:myprivateacr.azurecr.io/eshopmodernizedmvc

+   * If your image is in a private registry, login first.
+For ACR would be to execute in the VM ```docker login -u dockerUser -p dockerPassword myprivateacr.azurecr.io```.
    * Run ```docker-compose -f .\docker-compose.nobuild.yml -f .\docker-compose.override.yml up```.
 The first time the images will be downloaded from the registry, so this step can take some minutes the initial execution.
    * After this open the browser and write http://{ip of the VM}:5114 and the app should open.